 OK, so this is nothing out of the ordinary and almost any other new camera system with an EVF can do the same thing.
 But as I keep saying, this isn’t about the camera.
 Its more to do with short circuiting the visualisation process, turning the colour scene in front of you into a monochrome image in the camera.

 Now, its not that I couldn’t take pictures of the light with the Canon.
 I did, but not consistently.
-The only way I can see monochrome before taking the picture is by using the rear screen and holding the camera at arms length.
+The only way I could see monochrome before taking the picture was by using the rear screen and holding the camera at arms length.
 Not ideal with a DSLR and a heavy lens!
 But it can be done.

-I intended the Chirnside picture to be a moody morning colour shot but only in retorospect did the monochrome rendition make sense.
+I intended the Chirnside picture taken on the Canon to be a moody morning colour shot but only in retrospect did the monochrome rendition make sense.
 Many of my previous monochrome pictures worked like that – relying more on good fortune than planning.
 With the XPro that has turned right round.
-The gallery below has a series of pictures taken over a couple of days earlier this year.
+The gallery below has a series of pictures taken over a couple of days in early 2019.
 Seeing light and shade through gaps works so well.

 The ability to hold the camera to my eye and frame a monochrome image makes it so much easier to capture tones rather than colours.
 And while there is still work to be done in Photoshop back home, my hit rate has gone up significantly.